-Method Appeals for Part D Prescription Drugs - Contact Information

-CALL 1-833-426-2774

-Calls to this number are free.

-Member Services is available 7 days a week, 8:00 am to 8:00 pm, from October 1, 2019 through March 31, 2020.
-From April 1, 2020 through September 30, 2020, the phone number will be available Monday through Friday, 8:00 am to 8:00 pm.
+Method Appeals for Part D Prescription Drugs - Contact Information CALL 1-888-426-2774 Calls to this number are free.
+Member Services is available 7 days a week, 8:00 am to 8:00 pm, from October 1, 2021 through March 31, 2022.
+From April 1, 2022 through September 30, 2022, the phone number will be available Monday through Friday, 8:00 am to 8:00 pm.
 Hamaspik Medicare Select will accept expedited and standard appeal requests by phone.
-The plan will also accept payment requests in writing.

-TTY 711 (New York State Relay)

-This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+The plan will also accept payment requests in writing. ТТҮ 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.

-This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Members can request an expedited or standard appeal requests by phone.

-FAX 866-272-4092

-WRITE Hamaspik, Inc. Medicare Advantage

-P.O.
-Box 1167 Maryland Heights, MO 63043
+FAX 866-272-4092 WRITE Hamaspik, Inc. Medicare Advantage P.O.
+Box 1167 Maryland Heights, MO 63043 WEBSITE www.hamaspik.com

-WEBSITE www.hamaspik.com